Delta-Stewardship-Council/swg-23-restoration/README.md

 ## Directories

+* admin_files - Scripts to help administer github project.
+Not scripts for specific branches.

+* documentation - Documentation for the Restoration project.

-* ecoatlas - Contains scripts for accessing content on ecoatlas.org.
+* webscrape - Contains scripts for scraping web pages.

 ## Workflow